AE9RB/peaberry/README.md

 It is normal to get errors about missing files until you have built the project for the first time.
 This is because the generated files have been excluded from the git repository.
+The Debug target will not build, only the Release target will fit on the chip.

 ## Schematic